open-keychain/open-keychain/README.md

 ## Eclipse: "GC overhead limit exceeded"

-If you have problems starting APG from Eclipse, consider increasing the memory limits in eclipse.ini.
+If you have problems starting OpenPGP Kechain from Eclipse, consider increasing the memory limits in eclipse.ini.
 See http://docs.oseems.com/general/application/eclipse/fix-gc-overhead-limit-exceeded for more information.

 ## Generate pressed dashboard icons